COSMIC-PopSynth/COSMIC/docs/inifile/index.rst

     ; gamma>0: assumes that the lost material take away a fraction (gamma) of the orbital angular momentum ; default=-1
     gamma=-1.0

+    ; don_lim is a flag which determines how much mass is lost during thermal timescale MT ; don_lim = 0: assumes standard BSE choice as outlined in Hurley+2002 ; don_lim = -1: Follows Claeys+2014
+    don_lim = 0

+    ; acc_lim is a flag which determines how much mass is accreted from the donor ; if acc_lim > 0: this provides the fraction of mass accreted ; acc_lim = 0: assumes standard BSE choice as outlined in Hurley+2002 ; acc_lim = -1: assumes the accretion is limited by the ratio of the KH timescales: tkh_acc/tkh_don ; acc_lim = -2: assumes the accretion is limited by 10x's the ratio of the KH timescales: 10*tkh_acc/tkh_don acc_lim = 0

 .. note::